-- 29.5.
-The Employee may make an application for up to 10 days discretionary leave per annum.
-This discretionary leave is available to enable staff to be absent from where their sick leave entitlement is exhausted. - 29.6.
-A claim will be assessed on a case-by-case basis, and may be approved at Bupa's discretion and will be considered in the quickest time possible, taking into account the following: - a.
-The Employee's length of service;

-- b.
-The Employee's attendance record; - c.
-The consequences of not providing the leave; and - d.
-Any unusual and/or extenuating circumstances. - 29.7.
-If requested, reasons for refusal will be provided in writing. - 29.8.
-Where an Employee has used their sick leave entitlement they may use annual leave or lieu days, up to a maximum of 5 days per annum (collectively), to cover that sick leave. - 29.9.
+- b) if their spouse/partner is sick or injured; or - c) if a dependent for whom they provide care is sick or injured. - 31.4.
+The Employee may carry over unused sick leave of up to 45 days entitlement into the next period of entitlement. - 31.5.
+Where an Employee's sick leave entitlement is exhausted, the Employee may make an application for up to 10 days discretionary leave per annum. - 31.6.
+An application for discretionary leave will be assessed on a case-by-case basis in the quickest time possible, and may be approved at Bupa's discretion, considering the following: - a. the Employee's length of service; - b. the Employee's attendance record; - c. the consequences of not providing the leave; and - d. any unusual and/or extenuating circumstances. - 31.7.
+If requested by the Employee, reasons for refusal will be provided in writing. - 31.8.
+Where an Employee has used their sick leave entitlement, they may use annual leave or lieu days, up to a maximum of 5 days per annum (collectively). - 31.9.
 In exceptional circumstances additional annual leave to cover sick leave may be approved upon request.
-This does not prevent the Employer from addressing concerns regarding short-term absences of sick leave as per clause 29.11 or where the employee is unable to perform the full duties of their position as per clause 40. - 29.10.
-If an Employee wishes to take sick leave, he/she will give the Employer as much prior notice as practicable.
-Wherever practicable the Employee will provide a minimum of 4 hours' notice before the Employee is due to start work, of their absence on sick leave. - 29.11.
-The Employer may require a medical certificate from the Employee where the sickness is for three or more consecutive calendar days' duration, whether working days or not. - 29.12.
-Pursuant to the Holidays Act the Employer may require proof of sickness or injury within 3 consecutive calendar days if the Employer: - a. has reasonable grounds to suspect that the sick leave being taken by the Employee is not genuine because none of the grounds in section 65(1) are met; - b. informs the Employee, as early as possible after forming the suspicion that the sick leave being taken is not genuine, that the proof is required; and - c. agrees to meet the Employee's reasonable expenses in obtaining the proof. - 29.13.
+This does not prevent the Employer from addressing concerns regarding short-term absences of sick leave as per clause 29.11 or where the employee is unable to perform the full duties of their position as per clause 41. - 31.10.
+If an Employee wishes to take sick leave, they will give the Employer as much prior notice as practicable with no less than a minimum of 4 hours' notice before the Employee is due to start work, of their absence on sick leave. - 31.11.
+The Employer may require a medical certificate from the Employee where the sickness is for three or more consecutive calendar days', whether they are working days or not. - 31.12.
+Pursuant to the Holidays Act 2003 the Employer may require proof of sickness or injury within 3 consecutive calendar days if the Employer: - a. has reasonable grounds to suspect that the sick leave being taken by the Employee is not genuine because none of the grounds in section 65(1) of the Holidays Act 2003 are met; - b. informs the Employee, as early as possible after forming the suspicion that the sick leave being taken is not genuine, that the proof is required; and - c. agrees to meet the Employee's reasonable expenses in obtaining the proof.

+- 31.13.
 Where an Employee demonstrates a pattern of short-term absences of sick leave, the Employer may review that Employee's absences.
-Where the performance of the Employee in relation to sick leave is unsatisfactory, the Employer may require a medical certificate stating the justification for the absence. - 29.14.
-Where a medical certificate is requested by the Employer in accordance with clauses 29.9, 29.10 or 29.11, the certificate must state that the Employee has been examined by the medical practitioner and is, in the doctor's opinion, unfit for work. - 29.15.
-Pursuant to the Holidays Act 2003 an Employee is not entitled to be paid any sick leave that has not been taken before the date on which his or her employment ends.
+Where the performance of the Employee in relation to sick leave is unsatisfactory, the Employer may require a medical certificate stating the justification for the absence. - 31.14.
+Where a medical certificate is requested by the Employer in accordance with clauses 29.9, 29.10 or 29.11, the certificate must state that the Employee has been examined by the medical practitioner and is, in the doctor's opinion, unfit for work. - 31.15.
+Pursuant to the Holidays Act 2003 an Employee is not entitled to be paid any sick leave that has not been taken before the date on which their employment ends.

-30. FAMILY AND DOMESTIC VIOLENCE LEAVE
+32. FAMILY AND DOMESTIC VIOLENCE LEAVE